 Before joining Apple I worked on IDA Pro for a few years, more specifically on several disassembler modules (I was told they are still in use).
 I also worked on a picture recovery solution, and very modestly contributed to the GNOME project on my free time (in addition to Ruby-GNOME2 which I then used to write a book collection manager).

 I graduated from college in 2002 with a Bachelor in Computer Science and wrote a simple host-based IDS as my final year project.

 I discovered programming with BASIC the day my mom brought a C64 back home, I believe I was 8.
 As a teenager I discovered the C language at the same time as Linux (I wasn't popular at school as you can guess).

 I frequently speak at programming conferences and love to meet other programmers.
 Here is a map of the countries I was incredibly lucky to visit in order to give a presentation.

 If you are organizing a conference and find me interesting, drop me a message, I would love to come and speak if my schedule permits it!

 I currently live in the Condroz region of Belgium with my wife, son and cat.
-In the past I lived in Paris, France and Silicon Valley, California.
+In the past I lived in Paris, France and Silicon Valley, California and Liège, Belgium.